Nuclear: serious accidents involving water reactors for producing electricity. IRSN publication, 12/2008. .pdf 53 pages

 These findings have led to an attempt to further reduce the potential for releases and their magnitude for operating reactors and to further limit releases to third-generation reactors.

 generation.
-Thus, for the EPR reactor, ambitious safety objectives were set in 1993 providing for a significant reduction in radioactive releases that could result from all accident situations
+Thus, for the EPR reactor, ambitious safety objectives were set in 1993 providing for a significant reduction in radioactive discharges that could result from all accident situations.

 conceivable, including heart-melting accidents.
 This involves the implementation of specific design provisions, such as the corium recuperator.